 2.2.
 Preparation of Azanza garckeana Extract

-Fruits of Azanza garckeana were collected from Tula Town, Kaltungo Local Government Area, Gombe State, Nigeria, where the plant is widely cultivated.
+Fruits of Azanza garckeana (AGF) were collected from Tula Town, Kaltungo Local Government Area, Gombe State, Nigeria, where the plant is widely cultivated.
 The plant material was identified and authenticated by Dr Ekeke Chemezie, a plant taxonomist at the University of Port Harcourt Herbarium, Nigeria.
 A voucher specimen (UPH/P/414) was prepared and deposited at the Herbarium for reference.
 The fruits were separated into pulp and seeds.
 The pulps were air-dried at ambient temperature (approximately 37°C) and subsequently ground into a fine powder using an electric grinder.
 The powdered material was macerated in a hydroethanolic solvent (ethanol–water, 70:30 v/v) with intermittent stirring to ensure adequate extraction.
 The mixture was then filtered and concentrated using a rotary evaporator maintained at 60°C. The resulting extract was stored at 4 °C until further use (Ahmed et al., 2016).

 2.3.
 Experimental Animals

 Thirty (30) adult female Wistar rats (Rattus norvegicus) weighing 150-200 grams were used for the study.
 The Wistar rats were obtained from the Department of Physiology Animal House, University of Port Harcourt and housed under standard laboratory conditions (temperature 25 ± 2 °C, and 12-hour light/dark cycle).
 The rats were allowed free access to feed and clean drinking water ad libitum.
-All rats were allowed to acclimatise for 14 days before the commencement of the experiment.
+All rats were allowed to acclimatize for 14 days before the commencement of the experiment.

 2.3.1.
 Induction of Experimental Diabetes